lbruun-net/maven4-central-publish-example-multi/README.md

 No weird third-party Action is used.

 - It works with how GitHub is intended to work.
-Your releases are releases both in a Maven sense but they also appear in the "Releases" section of your project.
-Thus, you can attached comments and release notes to your releases, etc.
+Your releases are releases both in a Maven sense and in a GitHub sense.
+They also appear in the "Releases" section of your project.
+Thus, you can attach comments and release notes to your releases, etc.

 It also has another benefit: It doesn't encourage publication from developer's own workstation.